From the outside, it might seem that processing an e-commerce transaction only requires three things:

 It’s not uncommon for there to be a charge associated with any business service you use – and Payment Gateways are no exception.
 But it’s helpful to do some comparison shopping: while some providers charge a monthly fee for use of the software that facilitates transactions, paying for Payment Gateway services is not a must – some Merchant Account Providers include a Payment Gateway for free.

 You can cut out the middleman – or the fee associated with the middleman, anyway – by looking for an all-in-one Merchant Service Provider and Payment Gateway instead of a standalone Payment Gateway service.
 A Merchant Service Provider has standard fees for their services, and thus they do not need to charge for this aspect of service.
 However, as not all Merchant Service Providers waive Payment Gateway fees (and as transaction and other types of fees will also likely vary across providers), it’s important to ask.
 As an added bonus, choosing a single, all-inclusive provider can help to streamline your operations by reducing the number of bills you have to pay and vendors you work with.

 Another thing that can dictate how much you pay for a Payment Gateway is a contract.
-While some providers lock you in to long-term agreements, and charge a penalty if you want to switch, a no-contract provider can help you to avoid any fees should you decide you want to switch.
+While some providers lock you in to long-term agreements, and charge a penalty if you want to switch, a provider offering month-to-month contracts can help you to avoid any fees should you decide you want to switch.
 Another hidden benefit?
 If your provider hasn’t locked you in, they are more likely to be focused on providing top notch service on an ongoing basis in order to keep you a happy customer.

 Another way Payment Gateways differ is in how they integrate with your e-commerce platform, and specifically your shopping cart.
 Shopping cart software provides the interface that allows shoppers to select items for purchase, leading them up to the transaction.
 But in order to complete a sale, you must integrate your shopping cart software with your Payment Gateway.